We know kids are expensive, so we’ve rounded up the best FREE places you can visit all year round.

 Detroit Institute of Art

-Rich in history and culture and FREE for residents of all three counties, the Detroit Institute of the Arts is the perfect place to spend time with kids.
+Rich in history and culture and FREE for residents of all three counties, the Detroit Institute of the Arts is the perfect place to spend time with the kids.
 Explore the galleries, find inspiration AND create your own art.
 Drawing workshops in the galleries and workshops are regularly offered by the museum and are a great way to have fun for free.

 Photo Credit: 2/42 Community Church, Ann Arbor